 - a wastewater treatment plant (WwTP) on a 23-hectare site at Clonshagh (Clonshaugh);

-- an outfall pipe from the wastewater treatment discharging 1km north-east of Ireland’s Eye (6km out to sea)
+- an outfall pipe from the wastewater treatment plant discharging 1km north-east of Ireland’s Eye.

 Following completion of the site selection process and extensive input from public consultation in 2013, Irish Water is progressing the studies required to prepare the planning application for the GDD project.
 A number of additional studies are now underway or planned to inform the Environmental Impact Statement (EIS).
 These include Marine Ground Investigations in Baldoyle Bay.